aidan-gibson/slackStats/README.md

-This script counts messages in a Slack channel.
-Tested with Python 3.9
+This script counts messages in a specified Slack channel given a date range.
+Tested with Python 3.9.

 # Setup
 * `pip install -r requirements.txt` to get slack-sdk